The Rayjon Board

 A world in which people have an equal opportunity to thrive ─ empowered, independent and self-sufficient.

-The trips committee reviews all requests for Rayjon Trips including Awareness Trips, Work Trips and Project Engagement Trips and makes recommendations to the Board with respect to the approval of trips, trip safety and policy.
+The trips committee reviews all requests for Rayjon Trips including Awareness Trips, Work Trips and Project Engagement Trips and makes recommendations to the Board with respect to trip approvals, safety and policies.

 Community Engagement Committee:

-The Finance team is comprised of the Financial Director, the Executive Director and those volunteers within Rayjon who carry out financial activities including donation acceptance, trips accounting, account reconciling and audit readiness.
-The team provides a coordinating function and assists the Finance Director in his role.
+The Finance team is comprised of the Financial Director, the Executive Director and Rayjon volunteers who carry out financial activities including donation receipting, accounting, account reconciling and audit readiness.

 Projects Advisory Team